 Of course, the prospective buyer will want to take your car for a test drive.
 First ask to see a driver's license and insist on going with them on the test drive.
 For the sake of safety, let your family and friends know of your arrangements.

 It's always wise to put the sale and terms of the agreement in writing.
-A sample "Motor Vehicle Bill of Sale" can be found at the end of this article.

 The laws governing the sale of motor vehicles vary somewhat from state to state.
 Check with your local Department of Motor Vehicles.